jeanpaulvandeursen/FunctionalProgramming101/README.md

-A sample using Java Lambda functions
+A sample using Java Lambda functions.